 In times of crisis, ensuring business continuity is a major concern.
 Due to current, unfortunate circumstances, many organizations have largely focused on remote communication and collaboration, as demonstrated by the explosive rise in downloads of apps like Zoom, Google Hangouts Meet, and Microsoft Teams.
 But, virtualizing structured business processes is also critical to ongoing operations and digitizing core processes in the front and back office is vital to keep your company running.

-For example, large insurance companies still need to process underwriting and claims.
+For example, large insurance companies still need to improve insurance underwriting processes.
 But they now need to be able to perform this work from home!
 So, being able to virtualize traditional processes - like claims and underwriting - and provide distributed access to the information that your workforce needs to perform work, make decisions, and operate your business is incredibly important.

 In this blog, I will cover 5 concepts you need to keep in mind if you want your processes to keep running, even when your whole company is working remotely: